kedarvdm/Python4DataAnalysis/Final_Project-NYC_Yellow_Cab_Data_Analysis/README.md

 ### Analysis 4- Cash Vs. Credit Payment Distribution For Trips Under $150
 * The analysis displays Cash Vs Credit Payment distribution per borough in violin chart.
 Only trips under $150 are considered for this analysis.
+* Filter the dataframe for cash and credit payments.
+* Group the data by Dropoff area and Payment Type and calculate average trip amount.

 **Dropoff Area**|**Payment Type**|**Amount**
 :-----:|:-----:|:-----: